Contact Me Today!

 “Same Hell, Different Devil serves as a showcase to this young ladies incredible songwriting skill and powerful vocal prowess.
 Exhibiting a maturity in her lyrics well beyond …her age, so many of the songs on this album will certainly leave listeners wondering which of the ghosts of songwriters past this girl has tapped into.”

 Red Dirt, Blue Collar

-Summer 2016 Kaitlin was awarded Best in Country for the Oklahoma Gazette AwardsTexas radio has taken notice of the music from this release, and in 2016 Kaitlin was a finalist for Female Vocalist of the Year, and New Female Vocalist of the year for the Texas Regional Radio Music Awards.
+Summer 2016 Kaitlin was awarded Best in Country for the Oklahoma Gazette AwardsTexas radio has taken notice of the music from this release, and in 2016 Kaitlin was awarded 2016 New Female Vocalist of the Year for the Texas Regional Radio Music Awards.

 Buddy Logan-Radio Texas Live/KNUE

 The success of Same Hell, Different Devil has given Kaitlin the opportunity to play some of her favorite stages, both supporting her favorite artists and headlining, as well as joining several festival lineups.
 Gruene Hall with Kelly Willis and Bruce Robison, Fort Worth’s Live Oak with Courtney Patton and Jason Eady, Dosey Doe with Parker McCollum, OKC Myriad Gardens with John Fullbright, Cheatham Street Warehouse, Blue Light Live.
 She has also supported Aaron Watson, Wade Bowen, Bart Crow, and Zane Williams.
 She has enjoyed playing Texas Red Dirt Radio Show (TXRDR) several times hosted by Justin Frazell.